tamunoWoks/python_notebook/README.md

 - **Polymorphism:**
   - The ability of different classes to be treated as instances of the same class through a common interface.
   - Allows methods to behave differently based on the object that calls them.

+  **How It Works:**
+  - Achieved through method overriding (child classes provide their own implementation of a method).
+  - A single function or method can work with objects of different classes.

+  **Benefits:**
+  - Simplifies code by allowing a single interface to represent different types.
+  - Makes code more flexible and scalable.
+  - Supports the "one interface, multiple implementations" principle.

 - **Abstraction:**
   - Hiding complex implementation details and exposing only the necessary features.
   - Achieved through abstract classes and interfaces.